Crossover661/suncompass/scripts/README.md

 Contains the astronomical formulas used in Sun Compass.
 There are five executable TypeScript files (in the scripts folder), which rely on functions contained within other files.

+Note: All files MUST be run from the project's root directory, not from the "scripts" directory!

 ## rise-set.ts

 For any place and time on Earth, gives the position of the sun, the distance between the sun and earth, and the times of sunrise,